 - Efficient programmed management

-The over-all developmental objectives of the Parliamentary Support Programmed (PSP) as per CAP was to enhance the quality of the national governance system in Zimbabwe by strengthening the capacity of the legislature to exercise the following roles:
+The over-all developmental objectives of the Parliamentary Support Programme (PSP) as per CAT is to enhance the quality of the national governance system in Zimbabwe by strengthening the capacity of the legislature to exercise the following roles:

 - Legislative role